 Facing Charges in Superior?
 You Need a Superior Criminal Defense

 If you have been charged with a crime in Superior, WI, we urge you not to take these charges lightly.
-Depending on your charge, the sentence could include some very severe penalties — including lengthy prison sentences, jail and staggering fines.
+Depending on your charge, the sentence could include some very severe penalties — including lengthy prison sentences, jail, and staggering fines.

 Do not let yourself become swept up by the criminal justice system in Superior, Wisconsin.
-If you or someone you love is facing charges, talk to an experienced criminal defense lawyer from LaCourse, Poole & Envall, P.A.
+If you or someone you love is facing charges, talk to an experienced criminal defense lawyer from Olson, Poole & Envall, P.A.
 Whether you are charged with OWI, criminal sexual conduct, or anything between, our criminal defense attorneys have the experience, talent, and tenacity you need to help protect your rights and freedom.